Classic Motorcycle Build

 Ironhead alternator conversion

-For a few dollars more they can be had in chrome, V-Twin part #32-1674.
+For a few dollars more, they can be had in chrome, V-Twin part #32-1674.

 Generator to Alternator Conversion Kit

-The kit is designed to replace the stock generator on Ironhead Sportsters 1957 to early 1984.
-It will also fit 1941-1969 Harley FL models.
-If it is to be used on older, pre-1965 Harleys, the generator bolt holes in the engine case may need to be drilled out to 5/16".
+NOTE: If it is to be used on older, pre-1965 Harleys, the generator bolt holes in the engine case may need to be drilled out to 5/16".

 Included in the kit is an alternator, voltage regulator, mounting gasket, bolts, washers (if needed) and instruction sheet.